MyTooliT/Dashboard/C-RIO_Dashboard_en.md

 If you use Microsoft Edge open the explorer and go to: http://192.168.1.115:8000/ICOtronicSPU.html
 If the Dashboard doesn't open check if you are opening the side in the "Internet Explorer Mode".
+This should open the real-time-Dashboard on your PC.

 If you use the "ICOtronicRemotePanel" then open the program.
 Now it will open the following window in which you have to input the IP-Address of the Dashboard.
 The input should be:
 **192.168.1.115**

 ![Remote_IP](assets/Remote_IP.png)

-This should open the real-time-Dashboard on your PC.
+With a press on "connect to SPU" the program should connect to the Dashboard.

 The Dashboard contains four tabs: **Stability**, **Breakout detection**, **Raw data view** and **System**.
 The header of the Dashboard, which is active on all the mentioned tabs, has a Connection identifier, a field where you can see the name and MAC-Address of the connected holder and the ICOtronic-logo.

 If the system is connected to a sensory tool holder, the identifier turns blue.
-After disconnection, it turns white again.+
+After disconnection, it turns white again.

 ![connected_w](assets/disconnected.png)   <------->   ![connected_b](assets/connected.png)